 Alison is presently working on two full length Australian historical romances for Harlequin MIRA and, writing as A.M.
 Stuart, will be releasing her first historical mystery in 2019 for Berkley Publishing (USA).

 Lee Mylne - Travel Writing

-Dr Sarah Gardner is a Forensic Scientist and Lecturer with a PhD in Chemistry with twenty years experience working for the UK Police Force, Home Office and the Forensic Science Service.
-She teaches at Bond and Griffith Universities, Queensland.
+Dr Sarah Gardner is a Forensic Scientist who hails from the UK.
+She has a PhD in chemistry and 20 years’ experience working for UK Police Forces (fingerprint laboratories), the Home Office (research into fingerprint detection methods) the Forensic Science Service (court reporting forensic biologist) and teaching forensic science at Kingston University, London and Bond and Griffith Universities, Queensland.